 None to slight.
-Less than 25 percent of surface soil removed.
+Less than 25 percent of the thickness of the surface soil removed.
 No gullies.

 Moderate.
-25 to 75 percent of surface soil removed, with or without gullies.
+25 to 75 percent of the thickness of the surface soil removed, with or without gullies.

 Severe.
-75 percent or more of the surface soil removed, with or without occasional uncrossable gullies.
+75 percent or more of the thickness of the surface soil removed, with or without occasional uncrossable gullies.